artsy/reaction/README.md

 - Version: Minor
 - Version: Major

+Peril will automatically add "Version: Patch", if you don't set one on creating your PR.
 No release will happen on a `Trivial` update.

 ## Emitting types